keerthanamurugaiyan/Interview-notes/JavaScript.md

 3. **What are the differences between Java and JavaScript?**

-**Ans**        JavaScript is a client-side scripting language and Java is object Oriented Programming language.
+**Ans:**        JavaScript is a client-side scripting language and Java is object Oriented Programming language.
 Both of them are totally different from each other.
         •	JavaScript: It is a light-weighted programming language (“scripting language”) for developing interactive web pages.
 It can insert dynamic text into the HTML elements.
 JavaScript is also known as the browser’s language.
         •	Java: Java is one of the most popular programming languages.
 It is an object-oriented programming language and has a virtual machine platform that allows you to create compiled programs that run on nearly every platform.
 Java promised, “Write Once, Run Anywhere”.

 4. **What is the difference between null and undefined?**

-**Ans**        null is an assignment value that represents no value or an empty value, while undefined is a     variable that has been declared but not assigned a value.
+**Ans:**        null is an assignment value that represents no value or an empty value, while undefined is a     variable that has been declared but not assigned a value.

 5. **Why do we use the word “debugger” in JavaScript?**

-**Ans**            The word “debugger” is used in JavaScript to refer to a tool that can be used to step through JavaScript code line by line.
+**Ans:**            The word “debugger” is used in JavaScript to refer to a tool that can be used to step through JavaScript code line by line.
 This can be helpful for debugging JavaScript code, which is the process of finding and fixing errors in JavaScript code.
 To use the debugger, you need to open the JavaScript console in your browser.
 Then, you can use debugger commands to comb through your code line by line.

 It's essential to know debugging techniques as well as the more general ideas behind code optimization and speed improvement.
 In addition to operating smoothly, efficient code significantly enhances the user experience.

 6. **Spread Operator**

-**Ans**        The spread operator (...) is used to unpack elements of an iterable (like an array) into a list of arguments or elements.
+**Ans:**        The spread operator (...) is used to unpack elements of an iterable (like an array) into a list of arguments or elements.
 It can be used to easily combine arrays or copy them.

 **Eample:**
           const array1 = [1, 2, 3];